• Skip to primary navigation

 It’s easy to make too, so even if you’re home alone and don’t feel like doing anything, you can make it quickly and crawl back in bed.

-Make it in the microwave or on the stove-top, whatever’s easiest for you.
+Make it in the microwave (I have found that the frother works really well to mix it when microwaving) or on the stove-top, whatever’s easiest for you.

 This Cinnamon Sore Throat Tea has ginger to help nausea as well, as I often get nauseous when I’m sick.